-The term “self care” has been trending in recent years, and there are hundreds of products, services, and other things promoting self care.
-Though we are sure that no one would dispute the many benefits of self care, especially in today’s fast-paced, stress-riddled modern society, do you know the science behind how it affects your mental health?
+The term “self care” has been trending in recent years, and there are hundreds of products, services, and other things promoting self care ideas.
+Though we are sure that no one would dispute the many benefits of self care, especially in today’s fast-paced, stress-riddled modern society, do you know the science behind how self care affects your mental health?

 Understanding Self Care

 What is self care and why is self care important?
 Self care activities aren’t the same for everyone.
 For an extrovert, being around other people may meet their needs.
 Introverts may prefer an evening journaling or watching a movie at home.
 Self care for women is also often different than self care for men.